sparkfun/SparkFun_Qwiic_CO2_Sensor_SCD4X/docs/examples.md

 	--8<-- "https://raw.githubusercontent.com/sparkfun/SparkFun_SCD4x_Arduino_Library/main/examples/Example1_BasicReadings/Example1_BasicReadings.ino"
 	```

 Select your Board/Port and click the "Upload" button.
 Once the code finishes uploading, open up a [Serial Monitor](https://learn.sparkfun.com/tutorials/terminal-basics) and check the output.
-You should see CO<sub>2</sub>, temperature and humidity data print out every 500ms (though the data will only update every five seconds).
+You should see CO<sub>2</sub>, temperature and humidity data print out every 5 seconds.

 ## Example 2 - Low Power Readings

-The second example demonstrates how to configure the SCD4X to disable periodic measurements and enable low power mode.
+The second example demonstrates how to configure the SCD4X to disable periodic measurements and enable low-power mode.
 This sets the SCD4x to take measurements every 30 seconds.
 Open the example in Arduino or copy the code below into a blank sketch:

 ???
 "Example 2 Arduino Code"
     ```